Abdelkader-gnichi/tools-docs/readme_harbor.md

-Here is the finalized, complete `README.md` file with your author information included.
-You can copy and paste this directly into your repository.

-***

 # Harbor Registry: Installation & Configuration Guide

 This guide details how to install, configure, and manage a self-hosted Harbor image registry.
 It covers running Harbor in **HTTP mode** locally and exposing it via **HTTPS** using a **zrok** tunnel.